 About the statistics

-The statistics present sales of finished refined petroleum products by industry and by county.
+The statistics present sales of finished refined petroleum products and liquid biofuels by industry.
 The statistics do not include petroleum products used as raw materials or petroleum products consumed in the energy-producing industries.

 The number of litres sold is registered in the country of delivery.
 The purchaser's main area of business (measured by turnover) determines which purchaser group (industry) the sale is registered in.
 The statistics include deliveries in Norway (incl.
 Svalbard, Bjørnøya and Jan Mayen) and on the Norwegian continental shelf.
 Deliveries to Norwegian ships and airplanes abroad are not included.
 Ordinary export is not registered even if the delivery is free on board (FOB) in a Norwegian harbour.

 Deliveries of petroleum products are originally distributed by code for purchaser group.
 The codes are based on the Standard Industrial Classification (SN2007).

 Name: Sales of petroleum products and liquid biofuels

 425 Division for Energy, Environmental and Transport Statistics

 Monthly publishing of delivery figures and prices on some selected petroleum products two weeks after the end of the reference month

 Monthly report to the International Eurostat and Energy Agency (IEA).

 The data are stored in Excel files and DAT files.